A Couple Therapy Questionnaire For The Individual

-How Much Time Do You Devote per Day or Week to Making Your Partner Happy?
+How Much Time Do You Devote per Day Or Week To Making Your Partner Happy?

 This could mean cooking their favorite meal, going grocery shopping on the weekend because you know they hate it, or simply phoning them to hear how they're doing.
-Every minute you spend on their well-being counts, with the proviso that these should be things they actually do like you to be doing and not because you should.
+Every minute you spend on their well-being counts, with the proviso that these should be things they do like you to be doing and not because you should.

-When Were You Most Disappointed in Your Partner?
+When Were You Most Disappointed In Your Partner?

 In the honeymoon phase, while they're still getting to know each other, many lovers tend to put their partner on a pedestal and refuse to believe anything bad about them.
-As time goes on, though, the rosy tint we saw them through begins to wear off and we realize that they aren't angels, but humans after all.
+As time goes on, though, the rosy tint we saw them through begins to wear off, and we realize that they aren't angels, but humans after all.

 In some cases, this may be unimportant, such as when they become less finicky about their grooming once they're comfortable in your relationship, in others, more serious.
 In either case, these perceived flaws would have to be accepted and worked around for the relationship to remain strong.